 Fix 5: Stop Overclocking

 Battlefield V is very sensitive to overclocking, so do NOT overclock your GPU and CPU.
-Overclocking may cause your Battlefield V crashing or freezing.
-In that case, we suggest resetting the processor or GPU to the manufacturer specifications.
+Overclocking may cause your Battlefield V to crash or freeze.
+In that case, we suggest resetting the processor or GPU to the manufacturer’s specifications.

 Fix 6: Turn off DX12

 For many Battlefield V players, DX12 runs like a nightmare.
 Although DICE has spent a lot of time optimizing the game for DX12, BFV is terribly unstable in DX12.
-Windows 10 version 1903 update seems to have got rid off much of DX12 choppiness (so make sure your Windows is up-to-date).
+The latest Windows update seems to have got rid of much of DX12 choppiness (so make sure your Windows is up-to-date).
 However, if your Battlefield 5 keeps crashing, you can switch to DX11 to see if it solves the issue.

 1) Open Origin.
 In Battlefield V, go into your Advanced video settings and toggle DirectX 12 off.
-Then restart your game to see if the Battlefield 5 crashing issue still persists.
+Try playing your Battlefield 5 again to test the issue.

 2. Press Ctrl + F to find DX12Enabled, and change the value from 1 to 0.